Terms of Service

 20%

 Invoices unpaid beyond the due date accrue a late fee of 1.5% per month on the outstanding balance.
-CORIO reserves the right to suspend active work until overdue balances are cleared, without incurring liability for resulting timeline delays.
+CORIO reserves the right to suspend active work until overdue balances are cleared, without liability for resulting timeline delays.

 2.3 Delivery Timelines